marten-seemann/draft-seemann-quic-address-discovery/draft-seemann-quic-address-discovery.md

 Sequence Number: The sequence number of the request.

 REQUEST_ADDRESS frames are ack-eliciting.
-When lost, it's the receiver's decision if it wants to retransmit the frame.
+If lost, it's the sender's decision if it wants to retransmit the frame.
+A sender MAY send a new REQUEST_ADDRESS frame with an incremented sequence number instead.

 ## REQUEST_DECLINED